-Skyway Business District
+Skyway

-The Skyway Business District is the largest commercial area in the community, spanning 37 acres.
-The Skyway Business District is comprised of a northern node and a southern node split by Skyway Park and residential housing.
-The northern node includes restaurants, a grocery store, a bowling alley, a casino, retail establishments, a self-storage 762 facility, a gas station, and automotive services.
-The southern node includes the Skyway 763 Library, restaurants, convenience stores, religious institutions, a post office, a fire station, 764 and personal services and retail establishments.
-765 766 There is significant potential for commercial and mixed-use infill development and 767 redevelopment within the Skyway Business District.
-Public investments such as the King 768 County library on Renton Ave S and a future bus rapid transit route will continue to make 769 the Skyway Business District a prime location for increased commercial development.
-The 770 Skyway Business District has a land use designation of Community Business Center ("cb") 771 and is zoned Community Business (CB), which is intended to provide convenient retail 772 and personal services for the local area.
-There is one development condition within 773 Skyway-West Hill that applies to the Skyway Business District, SO-050, which requires 774 pedestrian-oriented development.
-775 776 Martin Luther King Jr. Way S and Rainier Ave S Business Districts 777 There are two other concentrations of business activity in this community, both 778 designated as Neighborhood Business Centers in the Comprehensive Plan.
-These districts 779 both have land use designations of Commercial Outside of Centers ("co") and are zoned 780 Community Business (CB).
-The first is on Martin Luther King Jr. Way S between 60th Ave S 781 and 64th Ave S, and the second is on Rainier Ave S between S 114th and S 117th Street.
-782 These areas include some small-scale businesses such as restaurants, hair salons, a gas 783 station, convenience stores and other retail.
-784 785 Industrial Areas 786 The area of industrial land located south of Martin Luther King Jr. Way S and west of 68th 787 Ave S is home to several small to medium-sized manufacturing firms.
-As the sole Industrial-zoned area in Skyway-West Hill where manufacturing, warehousing, and related 788 789 land uses can be sited, this group of parcels serves as an asset to local economic sectors.
-790 Existing industrial uses include an engineering company, equipment rental company, 791 concrete recycler, transfer station, and fencing company.
-792 793 Community Priorities and Plan Approach 794 Residents of Skyway-West Hill overwhelmingly want to see new development in Skyway's 795 business districts.
-Residents must leave Skyway-West Hill for nearby commercial areas in 796 Renton and Seattle to access retail and services, indicating an unmet need for a wide 797 range of businesses.
+There is significant potential for commercial and mixed-use infill development and redevelopment within the Skyway Business District.
+Public investments such as the King County library on Renton Ave S and a future bus rapid transit route will continue to make the Skyway Business District a prime location for increased commercial development.
+The Skyway Business District has a land use designation of Community Business Center ("cb") and is zoned Community Business (CB), which is intended to provide convenient retail and personal services for the local area.
+There is one development condition within Skyway-West Hill that applies to the Skyway Business District, SO-050, which requires pedestrian-oriented development.

+Martin Luther King Jr. Way S and Rainier Ave S Business Districts

+There are two other concentrations of business activity in this community, both designated as Neighborhood Business Centers in the Comprehensive Plan.
+These districts both have land use designations of Commercial Outside of Centers ("co") and are zoned Community Business (CB).
+The first is on Martin Luther King Jr. Way S between 60th Ave S and 64th Ave S, and the second is on Rainier Ave S between S 114th and S 117th Street.
+These areas include some small-scale businesses such as restaurants, hair salons, a gas station, convenience stores and other retail.

+Industrial Areas

+The area of industrial land located south of Martin Luther King Jr. Way S and west of 68th Ave S is home to several small to medium-sized manufacturing firms.
+As the sole Industrial-zoned area in Skyway-West Hill where manufacturing, warehousing, and related land uses can be sited, this group of parcels serves as an asset to local economic sectors.
+Existing industrial uses include an engineering company, equipment rental company, concrete recycler, transfer station, and fencing company.

+Community Priorities and Plan Approach

+Residents of Skyway-West Hill overwhelmingly want to see new development in Skyway's business districts.
+Residents must leave Skyway-West Hill for nearby commercial areas in Renton and Seattle to access retail and services, indicating an unmet need for a wide range of businesses.
 Residents indicated an interest in supporting and incentivizing small, locally owned, and independent stores to locate in Skyway-West Hill's business districts.